THE COMMISSION DES NORMES, DE L’ÉQUITÉ, DE LA SANTÉ ET DE LA SÉCURITÉ DU TRAVAIL

 (3.6) Payment of assessment

-The Office agrees to pay the assessment calculated by the Commission in accordance with the Act and the regulations made thereunder and the administrative costs associated with each insurance record.
+The agency agrees to pay the assessment calculated by the Commission in accordance with the Act and the regulations made thereunder and the administrative costs associated with each insurance record.

-For the purposes of the Agreement, the Office is also required to make periodic payments, in accordance with section 315.1 of the Act.
+For the purposes of the Agreement, the agency is also required to make periodic payments, in accordance with section 315.1 of the Act.

-The assessment is based on the wages that the Office is deemed to pay and on the length of the work carried out under a program listed in Schedule I. However, the wages that the Office is deemed to pay may not in any case be less than $2,000 per participant.
+The assessment is based on the wages that the agency is deemed to pay and on the length of the work carried out under a program listed in Schedule I. However, the wages that the agency is deemed to pay may not in any case be less than $2,000 per participant.

 (3.8) Annual statement

-The Office keeps a detailed register of the names and addresses of the participants and contact information of the participants’ host environments.
+The agency keeps a detailed register of the names and addresses of the participants and contact information of the participants’ host environments.

-The Office makes such register available to the Commission if the latter so requires.
+The agency makes such register available to the Commission if the latter so requires.

-The Office sends to the Commission, on the coming into force of the Agreement, a description of the programs listed in Schedule I.
+The agency sends to the Commission, on the coming into force of the Agreement, a description of the programs listed in Schedule I.